bitsblocks/get-rich-quick-bible/README.md

 <!-- break -->

-> Within savedroid's unique [self-learning secret-sauce block-box] artificial intelligence (AI) fueled ecosystem,
+> Within savedroid's unique [self-learning secret-sauce black-box] artificial intelligence (AI) fueled ecosystem,
 > users will profit from convenient crypto saving plans and superior crypto investment opportunities,
 > such as portfolios, derivatives, and ICOs.
 > savedroid will conveniently auto-convert savings to cryptocurrencies,